rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 ## Wrap up

 Once the information is filled out, the site should appear on the mirror list as soon as the next mirror refresh occurs.

-Sync your mirror from `rsync://msync.rockylinux.org/rocky-production/mirror/pub/rocky/`

-Please note that we might restrict access to the official master mirror to official public mirrors in the future.
-So please consider using a public mirror close to you if you are running a private mirror.
-Also local mirrors might be faster to sync from.